jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Multiplicity can be thought of as the distinction between *single* and *multiple*.
 A related object can be a *single* object, but objects may also be part of a *list*.

-*Single* is primarily displayed in a diagram as a *circle*:
+*Single* is primarily displayed in a diagram as a *circle:*

 ![](images/Objects.005.png)

-But in case of a *list* a *'nonagon'* is used:
+But in case of a *list* a *'nonagon'* might be used:

 ![](images/Objects.006.png)

-List items would be placed inside the nonagon again, as circles:
+List items would be placed inside the nonagon again:

 ![](images/Objects.007.png)

-A list can be given a name, while its individual items may remain nameless:
+A list can be given a *name*, while its individual items may remain nameless:

 ![](images/list-named-with-3-items.png)